Animadversio/Animadversio.github.io/_academic_notes/Note on Visual Attention.md

 Note on Selective Attention
 ======
+From

-From Christofer Koch 2013 Lecture Visual Attention and Consciousness
+1. Christofer Koch 2013 Lecture Visual Attention and Consciousness
+2. GoldStein, Chapter Attention

-In nature language Attention refers to a few
+In nature language Attention refers to a family of abilities

+* Vigilance / overall attention
+* Selective attention
+* Distributed attention
+  * Automaticity (action / perception task that does not take capacity)

 **Selective attention** is different from general attention ---- arousal.

 * Has capacity, comes with a cost.
 It's selective!

+### Resources allocation model

+- Several Components
+  - Arousal ~ Attention Capacity
+  - Allocation Policy
+  - Possible Choices

+**Note**: Tracking eye / pupil size can help judge the attention level.

 ## Selective Attention